faceyspacey/redux-first-router/docs/connectRoutes.md

 * **restoreScroll** - the `restoreScroll` is a call to `redux-first-router-restore-scroll`'s restoreScroll` function, with a `shouldUpdateScroll` callback passed a single argument.
 See the [scroll restoration doc](./scroll-restoration.md) for more info.

 * **onAfterChange** - `onAfterChange` is a simple function that will be called after the routes change.
 It's passed your standard `dispatch` and `getState` arguments like a thunk.
+If the `extraThunkArgument` option was supplied then its value will be passed as the final argument.

 * **onBeforeChange** - `onBeforeChange` is a simple function that will be called before the routes change.
 It's passed your standard `dispatch` and `getState` arguments like a thunk, as well as the `action` as a third parameter.
+If the `extraThunkArgument` option was supplied then it's value will be passed as a fourth parameter.
 Keep in mind unlike `onAfterChange`, the action has not been dispatched yet.
 Therefore, the state won't reflect it.
 So you need to use the action to extract URL params from the `payload`.
 You can use this function to efficiently short-circuit the middleware by calling `dispatch(redirect(newAction))`, where `newAction` has the matching `type` and `payload` of the route you would like to redirect to.
 Using `onBeforeChange` and `location.kind === 'redirect'` + `res.redirect(301, pathname)` in your `serverRender` function is the idiom here for handling redirects server-side.
 See [server-rendering docs](.server-rendering.md) for more info.

 * **onBackNext** - `onBackNext` is a simple function that will be called whenever the user uses the browser *back/next* buttons.
 It's passed your standard `dispatch` and `getState` arguments like a thunk.
+If the `extraThunkArgument` option was supplied then its value will be passed as the final argument.
 Actions with kinds `back`, `next`, and `pop` trigger this.

 * **initialDispatch** - `initialDispatch` can be set to `false` to bypass the initial dispatch, so you can do it manually, perhaps after running sagas.
 An `initialDispatch` function will exist in the object returned by `connectRoutes`.
 Simply call `initialDispatch()` when you are ready.

+* **extraThunkArgument** - `extraThunkArgument` can be any value you'd like to be passed to your thunks.
+This allows you to inject arbitrary parameters into your route thunks just like [redux-thunk](https://github.com/gaearon/redux-thunk#injecting-a-custom-argument).
+This value will also be passed to `onAfterChange`, `onBeforeChange` and `onBackNext` since they function like thunks.
+Note however, that `onBeforeChange` passes the `action` as the third argument.
+Therefore the value of `extraThunkArgument` will be passed as the _fourth_ argument to `onBeforeChange`.

 * **navigators** - `navigators` is a map of of your Redux state keys to *React Navigation* navigators.
 Here's how you do it:

 ```js
 import reduxNavigation from 'redux-first-router-navigation'